 Bibelkirken was started in the spring of 2015.
 We hold strongly to the inerrancy of Gods word, and seek to understand and apply its teachings.
-Our leaders, Daniel and Kristian, usually preach very by vers through one book in the Bible at a time.
-We are currently preaching through the Gospel og John.
+Our leaders, Daniel and Kristian, usually preach verse by verse through one book in the Bible at a time.
+We are currently preaching through the Gospel and John.
 Our goal is to honor God as we serve one another and reach out to the lost with the gospel.

 What we teach

 Introduction: The document below, entitled “what we teach”, is just that.
 It is a temporary document created to give an indication of where we stand on Biblical doctrines.
 It does not indicate what one has to believe in order to be an active part of our congregation – we have no theological requirements for participation.
 The document is subject to small changes, but no major changes will be made.
 If you have feedback on improvements that can be made, please let us know.

 The Bible: By “the Bible” we mean the Old Testament (the completed Hebrew/Aramaic form, finalized before Christ) and the New Testament (in its original manuscripts, written by the apostles or disciples of the apostles).
 The Old Testament contains the 39 books also recognized by the Jews, Jesus, and the apostles; the New Testament contains the 27 books recognized by the church as a whole.

 The Bible is written by men to be understood by men.
 This means that human language is used, and that the language is to be interpreted the same way language is normally interpreted in its genre.
 As a consequence, every person with God’s help can and should read and understand the Bible on their own, though they may find helpful explanations of language and cultural/historical context by discussing with others and using commentaries and sermons.